-UDT kits will be purchased directly by each participating site or through their County according to their usual procurement process.
+UDT kits are purchased directly by each participating site or through their County according to their usual procurement process.
 Check with your County Recovery Incentives Program staff to determine how to obtain the UDT kits.
+As a standard practice, sites should routinely inspect all UDT kit shipments to ensure that the correct kit was received, and that the kit is one of the approved UDT products.